oicr-gsi/shesmu/implementation.md

 ### Refill
 `Refill` olives write the output to an external store.
 This is similar to a dumper, but the dumper must accept any data format given to it, while the refiller gets to decide the schema, much like an action.
+Refillers are designed to allow an olive to upsert or overwrite data in a tabular database.
+The parameters provide the column values and the nature of olives will deliver a list of entries.

 To create a refiller: